shellicar/reference-foundation/README.md

 ### Application Insights & Winston

 In this setup, I'm using the **@opentelemetry/*** package suite along with **Application Insights 3.x** and **Winston**.
-Currently, I am migrating from Application Insights 2.x and experimenting with the best configuration for centralized logging and monitoring.
+Currently, I am migrating from Application Insights 2.x and experimenting with the best configuration for centralised logging and monitoring.

 #### Logging Configuration